Sign up for our newsletter to receive the latest tips, tricks, recipes and more, sent twice a week.

 Good cornbread is a great accent: neutral enough to avoid overwhelming the main dish, yet tasty enough to have you asking for seconds.
 Our version is prepared Southern style: not too sweet, and cooked in a cast iron skillet.
+We recommend trying it with our easy Chicken Chili recipe.

 What to buy: Hominy is dried corn from which the hull and germ have been removed.
 It can be found in most grocery stores and is usually sold canned, which is what we used in this recipe.